 'Helen Lloyd brings to life my characters in 'A Patient Fury' and perfectly captures the evocative Derbyshire setting.
 Her nuanced narration was a delight to listen to.'

-SARAH WARD - 'A Patient Fury'
+SARAH WARD - Author 'A Patient Fury'

 'Meet Me At The Museum' - 'First, I will reveal that I am neither sentimental nor entirely taken with most fiction.
 So I was not entirely thrilled to read this book when the title appeared on a friend's book club invititation.
 I decided to "read" it on Audible while doing some painting, just to fill up the quiet.